fontfish/AlbaMinchoKana/Notes&ToDo/Notes_ToDo.md

 Should the 点 on the ン be bigger?

 ## To Not Do
-* Don't use glyps u10FFDE to u10FFED for vertical glyps.
+* Don't use glyps u10FFDE to u10FFED for vertical glyphs.

 # Notes